Skip to main content

 Path

-SAP B1 → Administration → Setup → Inventory → Warehouses → General tab
+SAP Business One → Administration → Setup → Inventory → Warehouses → General tab

 Bin Locations

-How to Define Warehouse and Location for Resource
+Click here to check how to define Warehouse and Location for Resource

 Path

-SAP B1 → Production → Routings → Resources → Details tab
+SAP Business One → Production → Routings → Resources → Details tab

 Resource Default Receipt